ohadg1/BalancedCodesKnuth/README.md

 ### Installing

 Install python3 and download the git repository.
-After downloading, you can import from "knuth.py" and use the functions: encode_knuth, decode_knuth
+After downloading, you can import from "knuth.py" and use the functions: encode_knuth, decode_knuth.

 ```
 from knuth import *